learningequality/ka-lite-installer-android/README.md

 Installed Python, Git, Apache Ant, Android SDK, and Android NDK are definitely needed.

+You'll need to ensure you have the development headers for sqlite3 installed: `sudo apt-get install libsqlite3-dev`.

 Build
 -----
 To build the apk, run the _ant_ with the folowing properties: